Economy of the United Kingdom: Construction

-One of the largest construction projects in the UK in recent years was Crossrail, costing an estimated £19 billion.
-It was the largest construction project in Europe.
-Opened in 2022, it is a new railway line running east to west through London and into the surrounding area, with a branch to Heathrow Airport.
-The main feature of the project is construction of 42 km (26 mi) of new tunnels connecting stations in central London.
-High Speed 2 between London and the West Midlands is one of Europe's largest infrastructure projects.
-Crossrail 2 is a proposed rail route in the South East of England.
+One of the single largest projects in the UK in recent years was Crossrail, costing an estimated £19 billion.
+It was the largest construction project in Europe at the time.
+Opened in 2022, the new railway line runs east to west through London and into the surrounding area, with a branch to Heathrow Airport.
+The main feature of the project is construction of 42 km of new tunnels connecting stations in central London.